COVID Vaccine, Older Adults: Common Questions Answered

 Preventive Care Tips

-Understanding preventive care and how to incorporate it into your annual health care plan can be tricky.
+Understanding preventive care and how to incorporate it into your annual healthcare plan can be tricky.
 Here are some tips to guide you while making a yearly care plan and how to incorporate the COVID-19 vaccine into that plan.

-• Research and Plan: Prior to seeing a doctor or receiving the vaccine, it’s important to research it on your own.
+- Research and Plan: Prior to seeing a doctor or receiving the vaccine, it’s important to research it on your own.
 Doing so allows you to gather your own questions, comments, or concerns you might have regarding the vaccine and your personal healthcare needs.
 Write down any questions you have or concerns regarding the vaccine and current medical conditions.
-Writing things down before you go can help you to remember your thoughts and make sure you leave feeling knowledgeable about your decision.
+Writing things down before you go can help you remember your thoughts and make sure you leave feeling knowledgeable about your decision.

-• Talk to a Doctor: Prior to receiving the vaccine, address any concerns you have and ask questions that are lingering in your mind.
+- Talk to a Doctor: Prior to receiving the vaccine, address any concerns you have and ask questions that are lingering in your mind.
 Costs and medical benefits are important to include in this conversation as well.
 An advantage of Oak Street Health is that their healthcare workers are prepared and willing to walk any patient through their medical benefits so they understand what they’re eligible for.

-• Location: Meeting with your primary care physician to receive the shot will boost your comfortability because you are familiar with them and they are aware of your healthcare wants and needs.
+- Location: Meeting with your primary care physician to receive the shot will boost your comfort because you are familiar with them and they are aware of your healthcare wants and needs.
 Not to mention, if transportation is an issue, Oak Street Health is able to provide their patients with free transport to and from their facilities, so receive the shot in a place that is familiar and inviting.

 General Vaccine Questions